I Chose to study at Morley as, being a South Londoner, it was my local college. ...more

 I chose Morley because many friends over the years had studied there and all spoke highly of the content of the courses and the standard of teaching.
 It was also local for me being a south Londoner but that was not the case for my fellow students who had all travelled from different parts of London having done their research and recognised that Morley was special.
 I approached the course with some trepidation as my last encounter with further education had taken place over forty years before.It was a steep learning curve for me but I came out of it with over 25 distinctions and a place at Birkbeck to read History.That result was a tribute to the three tutors in Philosophy,History and English Literature,all able to present their subjects in a way which enabled me to understand the subject well enough to write essays of the required standard in the form,unknown to me before , of academic English.That sounds adequate for an access course doesn't it?But it was also a pleasurable experience listening to tutors who knew and loved their subject and were able to share this by the way the classes were structured.Everyone was encouraged to express their views and opinions and we all learnt a lot from each other.One to one help was there if needed and the submission of draft essays was encouraged.The Study Skills sessions was a great help to everyone and we were guided through the UCAS application process very carefully.
 My fellow students were very varied in age,gender,ethnicity and previous attainment but we all got on well together.
 My only criticism would be that the decision on the obligatory 'dropping' of two modules had to be taken too early in the course.
 Summing up I would say that a year ago I would never have believed that I would be looking forward to starting at university with such confidence and I have Morley and the staff of the access course to thank for that.

-Please note reviews of Access to HE: Humanities are the subjective opinions of Hotcourses members and not of Hotcourses Ltd.
+Please note reviews of Digital SLR Photography: Beginners are the subjective opinions of Hotcourses members and not of Hotcourses Ltd.

 This course currently has no reviews.Write a review